nahidp/ML-Tasks/Bank-Marketing-1/README.md

 2- The ROC Curves using one-versus-one comparisons are illustrated.

-3- The AUC when using the one-versus-one scheme is calculated (using both the macro average and a prevalence-weighted average)
+3- The AUC when using the one-versus-one scheme is calculated (using both the macro average and a prevalence-weighted average).